pingcap/docs-cn/multi-data-centers-in-one-city-deployment.md

 - All replicas are distributed among three DCs, with high availability and disaster recovery capability.
 - No data will be lost if one DC is down (RPO = 0).
-- Even if one DC is down, the other two DCs will automatically start leader election and automatically resume services within a reasonable amount of time (within 20 seconds in most cases, RTO <= 20s).
+- Even if one DC is down, the other two DCs will automatically start leader election and automatically resume services within a reasonable amount of time (within 20 seconds in most cases).
 See the following diagram for more information:

 ![Disaster Recovery for 3-DC Deployment](/media/deploy-3dc-dr.png)